uccser/verto/docs/source/processors/conditional.rst

 Tag Parameters
 ***************************************

 Conditional tags function slightly differently to other block text tags.
-The first conditional text tag must contain the ``if`` parameter, followed by optional conditional text tags containing the ``elif`` parameter, followed by the optional text tag containing the ``else`` parameter.
+The first conditional text tag must contain the ``if`` flag, followed by optional conditional text tags containing the ``elif`` flag, followed by the optional text tag containing the ``else`` flag.

 .. note::